ejetaxeblevich/GameSave/README.md

 **Now you need to choose one of the two options for restoring the grouping relationship:**

-A. To use the default relationship, as when starting a "new game", type `GS:LoadToleranceStatus()` in-game console.
+A. To use default relationships, as when starting a "new game":

+1. Start the game and load your last save (the one where the relationship is already broken) and run code in-game console `GS:LoadToleranceStatus()`

 *or*